Qbus-iot/home-assistant.io/source/_integrations/qbus.markdown

 ## Troubleshooting

-### Can’t setup the device
+### Can’t set up the device

 #### Symptom: "No devices are discovered"

-When trying to setup the integration, no devices are discovered.
+When trying to set up the integration, no devices are discovered.

 ##### Description

-This means that the integration did not received a valid configuration from the gateway.
+This means that the integration did not receive a valid configuration from the gateway.

 ##### Resolution

 To resolve this issue, try the following steps:

 1. Make sure your controller is online and not connected to System Manager.
-2. Make sure you have a MQTT broker running.
+2. Make sure you have an MQTT broker running.
-3. Make sure that the gateway software is up and running (see [Qbus MQTT Gateway documentation](https://github.com/Qbus-iot/qbus-mqttgw)) and connected to the broker.
+3. Make sure that the gateway software is up and running (see Prerequisites) and connected to the broker.
-4. Make sure you have a MQTT client integration (see [Qbus MQTT Gateway documentation](https://github.com/Qbus-iot/qbus-mqttgw)) connected to the broker.
+4. Make sure you have an MQTT client integration (see Prerequisites) connected to the broker.